qaisermehdi3-coder/qvunex/README.md

 })
 ```

-Why this is in the tool rather than in a document: I published a benchmark showing 4-bit
+Why this is in the tool rather than in a document: I measured 4-bit quantization
-quantization was 24.8% *more* expensive than fp16, then re-ran it with CUDA graphs enabled
+at 9.2% *more* expensive per inference than fp16 in eager mode, then measured it
+55.7% *cheaper* with CUDA graphs enabled.
+Same model, same card, four minutes
-and measured 48.3% *cheaper*.
-One unreported flag, 73 percentage points, same card, same
+apart.
+One unreported flag, 65 percentage points.
+A checklist nobody fills in is
-afternoon.
-A checklist nobody fills in is not a standard.
+not a standard.

 Full field list and the evidence behind each one:
 <https://gist.github.com/qaisermehdi3-coder/b00f296641681695daf90e5a500d0d23>